 Next: Configure yente

 If you run the container in a cluster management system like Kubernetes, you will need to run both of the services defined in the compose file (the API and ElasticSearch instance).
+We provide an example Kubernetes configuration in the repository.
 You may also need to assign the API container network policy permissions to fetch data from data.opensanctions.org

 once every hour so that it can update itself.